Reliable fairness auditing with semi-supervised inference

-We consider an ML model for predicting a binary outcome, denoted as $Y$.
-As our focus is on group fairness, we aim to evaluate whether the performance of the model differs across groups defined by a categorical protected attribute, denoted as $A$.
-The ML model is trained on the basis of a set of features, $\bX$, which may or may not include $A$. $\bX$ need not be a vector and may be an image, text, tensor, or other type of data.
-During validation, a vector of auxiliary covariates, $\bW = (W_1, \dots, W_p)\trans$, may also be available for analysis.
+We consider an ML model for predicting a binary outcome $Y$.
+As our focus is on group fairness auditing, we aim to evaluate whether the performance of the model differs across groups defined by a categorical protected attribute $A$.
+The ML model is trained on features $\bX$, which may or may not include $A$. $\bX$ need not be a vector and may be an image, text, tensor, or other type of data.
+During validation, a vector of auxiliary covariates $\bW = (W_1, \dots, W_p)\trans$ if often available for analysis.
 For example, in medical imaging or EHR applications, $Y$ may be a disease of interest, $\bX$ a chest X-ray or discharge summary, and $\bW$ a set of additional protected attributes or clinical variables not utilized during model training.
-We will utilize $\bW$ to improve the efficiency of group fairness auditing in Section \ref{sec: infairness}.

 With a slight abuse of notation, the validation data therefore consists of a {\it{labeled}} dataset with $n$ independent and identically distributed (i.i.d.) samples, $\{(Y_i, \bX_i\trans, \bW_i\trans, A_i)\trans\mid i = 1, ..., n\}$, together with an independent {\it{unlabeled}} dataset with $N$ i.i.d. realizations of $\{( \bX_{i}\trans, \bW_{i}\trans, A_{i})\trans\mid i = n+1, ..., n+N\}$.
 We focus on the classical SS setting in which it is assumed that (i) the labeled and unlabeled data arise from the same underlying distribution (or equivalently that $Y$ is missing completely at random) and (ii) $n/N \to 0 $ as $n \to\infty$ \cite[e.g.,][]{chakrabortty_efficient_2018, zhang_semi-supervised_2019}.